masterpointio/terraform-spacelift-aws-integrations/README.md

 ### Migration (Without Recreating Resources)

-If you'd like to migrate from using this module to using the `spacelift_aws_integration` resource directly without recreating resources, follow these steps:
+If you are using the same root module with existing current TF state and you'd like to migrate from using this module to using the `spacelift_aws_integration` resource directly without recreating resources, follow these steps:

 **1. Replace module with resources:**